Leon24k/TextSimilarity/README.md

 ```
 ## Contribution Guidelines

 Contributions are welcome!
-Feel free to submit issues or pull requests to improve this project.
+Feel free to submit issues or pull requests to improve this project.😇

 ---